Iron Deficiency Anemia (IDA)

 • Red blood cells: Decreased red blood cell count (anemia), microcytosis (MCV < 80 fL), and hypochromia (MCH < 27 pg).

-• Symptoms: Severe fatigue, weakness, pallor, dyspnea at rest, cognitive impairment, and pica.
+• Iron deficiency symptoms: Severe fatigue, weakness, pallor, dyspnea at rest, cognitive impairment, and pica.

 • Diagnostic tests: Confirmed anemia with microcytosis and hypochromia, low ferritin, decreased TSAT, and elevated TfR.
 Bone marrow aspirate confirms iron deficiency.

-Laboratory investigations include red cell indices from the full blood count showing low hemoglobin, mean cell volume (MVC) and mean cell hemoglobin (MCH) values.
+Laboratory investigations include red cell indices from the complete blood count showing low hemoglobin, mean cell volume (MVC) and mean cell hemoglobin (MCH) values.

 Peripheral blood film reveals microcytic hypochromic anemia with pencil shaped cells and sometimes target cells.
 The distortion of the red cell morphology is highly dependent on the severity of anemia in the patient.
 These are mainly for the indications of hypochromic microcytic anemia.
 To get proper confirmation, further tests need to be carried out.